tatomyr/json-x-type/README.md

 ["string", "undefined"]
 ```

-This defines an optional string.
+This defines an optional string type.

 TypeScript analogy: `A | B`.